UCI-ICTS/mia/README.md

-# MIA (Medical Information Assistant)
+# Kauro Consent Assistant
 A virtual consentbot that facilitates virtual conversations with patients.

-MIA is designed to be deployed in a variaty of environments.
+Kauro is designed to be deployed in a variaty of environments.
 If configurd properly it should work with any external application that presents properly formatted API requests with appropirate authentication credentials.

 This repository is composed of two serivce applications.
 The server application is a Django API DB and the client application is a Redux/React UI.